9 to 5 (musical): Act II

-After the Entr'acte, in Hart's office, the three women are pondering on how they can keep the office in the dark about Hart's disappearance when Doralee's skill of being able to forge Hart's signature comes into play.
+After the Entr'acte, in Hart's office, the three women are pondering on how they can keep the office in the dark about Hart's disappearance when Doralee's skill at forging Hart's signature comes into play.
 Judy and Doralee both point out to Violet that she is, in a sense, the new Operating Officer of the company.
-Violet then lapses in fantasy and sings a song about she is now a hard-hitter like the rest of the male employees (who seems to rank above the women) ("One of the Boys").
-Roz begins to get nosy and wonders where Hart actually is, which creates a new obstacle for the ladies to rid.
+Violet then lapses into a power fantasy and sings about her new hard-hitting role, like the rest of the male employees (who seem to rank above the women) ("One of the Boys").
+Roz begins to get nosy and wonders where Hart actually is, which creates a new obstacle for the ladies to be rid of.
 Judy formulates the idea to send Roz to a one-month language seminar to learn French, which isn't necessary and is only a way to get rid of her.
 Roz receives the memo from Violet and is heartbroken because she believes that Hart doesn't like her and that the time she isn't at work is lonely and boring ("5 to 9").
 As Hart is still strung up in his bedroom, he passes time by watching countless hours of soap operas.
 Doralee enters to give him a meal and Hart lashes out at her saying that he still has the control and will use it when he is free.
 Doralee brushes him off and leaves the room.
 Hart begins to recount how most of the men in history had "downfalls" by women and that he is no different, which angers him ("Always a Woman").